 Oral Cancer

-Cancer is defined as the uncontrollable growth of cells that invade and cause damage to surrounding tissue.
+Changing the way people liveCancer is defined as the uncontrollable growth of cells that invade and cause damage to surrounding tissue.
 Oral cancer appears as a growth or sore in the mouth that does not go away.
 Oral cancer, which includes cancers of the lips, tongue, cheeks, floor of the mouth, hard and soft palate, sinuses, and pharynx (throat), can be life threatening if not diagnosed and treated early.

 Who gets oral cancer?
 According to the American Cancer Society, men face twice the risk of developing oral cancer as women, and men who are over age 50 face the greatest risk.
-It's estimated that over 35,000 people in the U.S. received a diagnosis of oral cancer in 2008.
+It's estimated that over 35,000 people in the U.S. received a diagnosis of oral cancer in 2008.How Is Oral Cancer Treated?
+Oral cancer is treated the same way many other cancers are treated; that is with surgery to remove the cancerous growth followed by radiation therapy and/or chemotherapy (drug treatments) to destroy any remaining cancer cells.